Eynhallow

 There is no ferry to the island, although Orkney Heritage Society organises a trip each July.
 Otherwise, visitors have to arrange their own transport to the island by private local boat hire.
-Access can be problematic, as there are strong tidal surges in the surrounding strait, squeezed between Mainland of Orkney and Rousay.
+Access can be problematic, as there are strong tidal surges in the surrounding strait, funnelled between Mainland and Rousay.

+Etymology

+The Norse named the island Eyinhelga, meaning "holy island".
+Johan Blaeu's 17th century Atlas Novus records the name as Alhallow.
+Skene's 19th century translation of John of Fordun's 14th century Chronica Gentis Scotorum records the name as Enhallow.

 History

-The island's main attraction is Eynhallow Church dating from the twelfth century or earlier, and perhaps originally part of a monastery.
+The island's main attraction is Eynhallow Church, dating from the 12th century or earlier, and perhaps originally part of a monastery.
 The site is maintained by Historic Scotland.

 In 1841 the island had a population of 26.
 It has been uninhabited since the landowner cleared crofters away in 1851.
 The clearing led to the discovery of the church ruins, forgotten until then.
-It is now a bird sanctuary.
+The island is now a bird sanctuary.

-It has its own folklore, concerning the initial finding of the island.
-Eynhallow was believed to be the summer residence of the shape-shifting mer-people the Finfolk, who were driven away by the farmer, Guidman o' Thorodale from Evie.
+Described as "perhaps the most mystical of the Orkney isles", it has its own folklore concerning the initial finding of the island.
+Eynhallow was believed to be the summer residence of the shape-shifting mer-people the Finfolk before they were driven away by a farmer from Evie, the Guidman o' Thorodale.

+Cinderella stamps

+Cinderella stamp issues have been made for Eynhallow since at least 1973.
+They have no postal currency.